cloudmesh-community/hid-sp18-520/paper/paper.md

 ```
 $ aws cloudwatch list-metrics --namespace AWS/RDS
 ```
-@hid-sp18-520-amardsmon.
+[@hid-sp18-520-amardsmon].
 With AWS CLI Set the alarm command

 ```
 $ put-metric-alarm
 ```
-@hid-sp18-520-amardsmonWith API-using the CloudWatch API GetMetricStatistics with start and end time can provide detail metrics on performance and form setting up alarm with “PutMetricAlarm” @hid-sp18-520-amardsmon on DB Instance.
+[@hid-sp18-520-amardsmon] With API-using the CloudWatch API GetMetricStatistics with start and end time can provide detail metrics on performance and form setting up alarm with “PutMetricAlarm” [@hid-sp18-520-amardsmon] on DB Instance.

 Based on the user defined baseline for performance and resource to be monitored Amazon RDS store the respective monitoring logs including your